 Highlights: Valdaysky National Park, Valday Iversky Monastery, Valday town, Museum of Bells.

 Spend the day cycling in Valdaysky National Park, a wonderful land of rivers, hills and lakes with a UNESCO Biosphere Reserve status.
 It’s glacial landscape was formed during the ice age creating the Valdai Hills and 76 lakes of various origins.
 Enjoy this amazing natural scenery and the historical sights by visiting Valday Iversky monastery, located on the beautiful Selevetsky island in Valday lake.
 Since the 17th century the monastery has been one of the most important centres of Orthodox religion in Russia; nowadays it’s a unique architectural monument and a centre of crafts – enamel, wood and stone carving arts.
 Don’t miss a chance to buy some authentic souvenirs from this special place.

 Finish the day in Valday town, an ancient town famous for it’s bells.
-For many centuries, they served as a clock for the citizens, telling them the time for labour or rest, grief or happiness.
+For many centuries, they served as a clock for the citizens, telling them the time for labor or rest, grief or happiness.
 Here visit the Museum of Bells presenting various bells from all over the world.